 Help me to believe, not just in you, but in myself and the gifts you gave me.

 I’m going to be quiet now in case there is anything you’d like to tell me.
 Thanks.

 Originally published at http://www.unemploymentville.com on July 12, 2020.

-I originally wrote the above poem when a keyword search tool told me that people were searching for ‘Job Loss Prayer’ or ‘Prayers for Job Loss’ and that there were very few results.
+As I said, I wrote this prayer based on a keyword search tool indicating people were looking for ‘Job Loss Prayer’ or ‘Prayers for Job Loss’ and that there were very few results.
 I wanted my prayer to be similar to what I felt when I was out-of-work and to also be non-denominational.